modelsconf2018/modelsconf2018.github.io/program/tutorials/index.md

 For his PhD thesis, he developed debugging techniques for modelling and simulation formalisms by explicitly modelling their executor’s control flow using Statecharts.
-He is the main developer and maintainer of SCCD [https://msdl.uantwerpen.be/documentation/SCCD/](https://msdl.uantwerpen.be/documentation/SCCD/), a hybrid formalism that combines Statecharts with class diagrams.
+He is the main developer and maintainer of SCCD [https://msdl.uantwerpen.be/documentation/SCCD/](https://msdl.uantwerpen.be/documentation/SCCD/), a hybrid formalism that combines Statecharts with Class Diagrams.

-**[Hans Vangheluwe](https://www.uantwerpen.be/hans-vangheluwe)** is a Professor at the University of Antwerp (Belgium), an Adjunct Professor at McGill University (Canada) and an Adjunct Professor at the National Univesity of Defense Technology (NUDT) in Changsha, China.
-He heads the Modelling, Simulation and Design (MSDL) research lab.
+**[Hans Vangheluwe](https://www.uantwerpen.be/hans-vangheluwe)** is a Professor at the University of Antwerp (Belgium), and an Adjunct Professor at McGill University (Canada).
+He heads the Modelling, Simulation and Design (MSDL) research lab distributed over both locations.
 In a variety of projects, often with industrial partners, he develops and applies the model-based theory and techniques of Multi-Paradigm Modelling (MPM).
 His current interests are in domain-specific modelling and simulation, including the development of graphical user interfaces for multiple platforms.
 To model such reactive systems, he advocates the use of Statecharts to describe their behaviour.
+He is co-founder and chair of the European COST Action
+IC1404 "Multi-Paradigm Modelling for Cyber-Physical Systems" (MPM4CPS).

 <hr>